AKROGIS/Observer/Observer/Protocol Specification V2.md

 A change in the major version number represents a change in the database structure of the protocol.
 If you add, remove, rename, or change the type of mission or feature attributes (defined below), then you should update the major version number of your protocol.
-Databases created with the postprocessing tools will be named with the protocol name and the major version number.
+Databases created with the post-processing tools will be named with the protocol name and the major version number.
 All surveys with the same protocol name and major version number can go into the same database.
 Surveys with the same protocol name and a different major version number will go into different databases.
 Databases created with different major version numbers of the same protocol will be difficult to merge because the database structure is different.

 Any other changes to a protocol should be accompanied by an increase in the minor version number.
-For example, changes in symbology, location methods, and default or picklist values.
+For example, changes in symbology, location methods, and default or pick list values.

 Technically, a version is not required by the Park Observer application.
 However, the post processing tools require a major version number.